Travel Syllabus (subject to slight change)

 Day 5: Freiberg > Munich

-After getting settled and perhaps a short nap, we will gather at 4 pm for a walking tour which includes a stop at the Bier & Oktoberfest Museum, to get to know the to the small town air of walkable downtown Munich.
+Today we will be up a bit early to head to Munich to spend the rest of our time in this super cool city.
+After we arrive and check in, we will take a walking tour of the city during which includes a stop at the Bier & Oktoberfest Museum, St. Peterskirche and Munchner Stadmuseum and stroll by the Residenz so as to come to know the history and culture of Munich better and to get to know the to the small town air of walkable downtown Munich.
 Keep an eye out for likely places for dinner in one of the wonderful restaurants in the historic city center.

 Day 6: Munich

 The fest which needs no introduction – Oktoberfest!
 Here we will join the world’s largest beerfest, making new friends and practice being Bavarian for the day.

 Should you wear a dirndl or lederhosen?
 Uh, yes.
 Get this ahead of time and bring it with you.
 While there will be a few people dressed in regular clothes, it won’t be many and they will feel like harshly judged outsiders.
 The Germans take it seriously – it’s real and traditional clothing, not a costume: you will see many an outfit that the wearer inherited from his or her grandparents.
 So be cool, get into the spirit and fit in, drink some beer, dance, eat.
 Glorious!

 There is no admission fee or reservations necessary for Oktoberfest, so while we have reserved this day for it, you are free to go as many days/evenings as you like and your liver can tolerate!